ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 - Parser tests: a `dmaChannels` section with a register referencing a channel by index parses; register offsets are frame-relative.
-- Dummy backend frame channel tests: a frame read returns the oldest unread frame; several offset-slices of one frame return one coherent snapshot;
+- Dummy backend frame channel tests: a push read delivers the oldest unread frame one by one and advances the dequeue state; a poll read returns the newest frame and leaves the dequeue state and a concurrent push consumer untouched; several offset-slices of one frame return one coherent snapshot;
-  a frame read advances the dequeue state; push mode (`wait_for_new_data`) fires on a new frame.
+  `wait_for_new_data` fires on a new frame.
 - Overrun tests: a lagging consumer is reported through the companion register.
 - Regression: the double-buffer tests keep passing (feature stays separate).